Ajnasz/vim-ajnasznote/README.md

 # vim-ajnasznote

-Helper functions to manage markdown notes
+Helper functions to manage markdown notes in vim